The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

-**⦿ Huton** grants us with a 15% reduction in auto-attack delay and skill-speed.
-This is one of the first gauges we get, and it is crucial for us to maintain this gauge with the use of** Armor Crush** when the gauge is 30s or below.
+Huton grants us with a 15% reduction in auto-attack delay and skill-speed.
+This is one of the first gauges we get, and it is crucial for us to maintain this gauge with the use of Armor Crush when the gauge is 30s or below.
 Use of Armor Crush above 30s will result in waste of Huton gauge, which should be avoided.
 To start using Huton, we will cast Huton prepull.
 Huraijin is only ever used if our Huton drops on accident, on death, or through a long downtime segment.